-The Company has three Independent Directors (Ian W Ross, Stephen G Gemell and Gavan H Farley) and they have extensive public company experience.
+The Company has four Independent Directors (Ian W Ross, Stephen G Gemell, Gavan H Farley and John T Shaw) and they have extensive public company experience.
+The skills, experience and expertise of each Director are included in the Director's Report.